 Keeping mealworms is very easy to do.
 After you have ordered your mealworms from DubiaRoaches.com, they will arrive in a small plastic tub.
 It's best to take them out of this transport container and transfer them to a permanent form of housing, which can be a plastic tub or critter keeper.
 If using a tub, make sure to poke plenty of holes in the lid for ventilation.

 Fill the tub with a few inches of edible substrate such as oat bran or uncooked oatmeal and add some pieces of nutritious vegetables for a source of water.
 Also make sure to provide a lid or small paper plate with food for gut-loading.

 Mealworms kept in tubs together generally don't pupate into beetles, but it has been known to happen.
 If you accidentally end up with a beetle or few, you can try feeding it to your pet or use them to breed your own mealworms.
 Many exotic pets quite enjoy eating darkling beetles!

 How do I gut-load mealworms?

 Gut-loading is the process of using a nutritious diet to increase the nutritional value of feeders.
 Mealworms are not picky eaters, but some things are better to feed them than others, because what you feed to your mealworms will inevitably find its way to your pet.

 You can use a high-quality commercial mealworm gutload formula, or you can just provide a steady supply of nutritious, nontoxic vegetables like squash, sweet potatoes, and dark leafy greens.
-Avoid avocado, spinach, onions, and other vegetables known to be harmful to reptiles.
+Avoid avocado, onions, citrus, and other vegetables known to be potentially harmful to reptiles.